DMaggsy/DDB-Quiz/README.md

 ## *Question Screen*

  - The question screen will display the quiz title, the question, the multiple choice options and the submit answer button.
+The quiz is designed so only one multiple choice option can be selected at a time.
+However, the user can change their answer as many times as they like before submitting.
+The Submit button will only be clickable once an option has been selected.

 ![Question Screen](assets/images/questionscreen.png)